davearonson said over 7 years ago on Routing Partials :

 Putting the sub_path as a param after the name seems slightly confusing to me.
 When I want to know "where" the file is, it's easier to see "sub_path/filename".
 Just a thought!
 I found this episode very helpful.

-David Kimura PRO said almost 7 years ago on Routing Partials :
+David Kimura PRO said over 7 years ago on Routing Partials :

 In hindsight, you're right.
 Either way should work with the latter being more clear.

-dancinglightning said almost 7 years ago on Routing Partials :
+dancinglightning said over 7 years ago on Routing Partials :

 Nice idea of splitting large route files.